-As the lifeblood of any thriving business, sales teams very often bear the brunt in a downturn.
-Jobs can be shed, teams can be consolidated and investment cut back.
+As the lifeblood of any thriving business, sales teams very often bear the brunt of a downturn.
+Jobs can be shed, teams can be consolidated, and investment cut back.
 Yet multiple studies still point towards great inefficiencies in the way many businesses approach sales, with staff routinely spending as little as a third of their time actually selling.
-Such productivity is undesirable in any economic climate, but in a downturn, it can be business critical.
+Such productivity is undesirable in any economic climate, but in a downturn, it can be business-critical.

 Thankfully, a range of technology solutions has dramatically changed the sales management landscape since the last downturn, enabling directors to hone their sales processes to ensure every commercial conversation counts and is informed by up to the minute data.